Six Science Games Websites for Children: Fun and Educational

 The 24/7 Science Site

 24/7 Science is an interesting website run by the Lawrence Hall of Science, which is in turn run by the University of California, Berkeley.
 The website contains a collection of online games and activities on a variety of science topics.
 One section, called the Nanozone, teaches children about the rapidly developing field of nanotechnology.
 The site also contains an Earth and Space section and an Arcade Game section.
 The games require the Flash player.

 In addition to the games, the website has quizzes and instructions for science experiments that students can perform at home.
 A nice aspect of the experiment pages is they enable students to enter their results and get feedback of some kind.

 The 24/7 Science site has a professional development page, which contains helpful videos.
 The site contains fewer resources for students than the two websites described above.
-On the "Collections" page there is a link to another potentially useful site called howtosmile, however.
+On the "Collections" page there is a link to another potentially useful site called howtosmile, however, which I describe below.

 It is important to remember that educational software, like textbooks, is only one tool in the learning process.
 Neither can be a substitute for well-trained teachers, leadership, and parental involvement.— Keith Krueger

 PBS Kids Science Games

 The PBS Kids Science Games site has an extensive collection of games for young elementary children.
 The games have a colourful and attractive design and are fun to play.
 They teach kids basic science facts in an entertaining way.
 Some of the PBS Kids games require the Flash plugin in order to run, but many don't.